-The process started by travelling and visiting clubs over Europe, seeing at first hand young people in their own environment around Europe, it was clear to Hubert that young people were sharing the same issues and challenges, it was at this moment there was a passion to create opportunities not only for clubs to share good practice and knowledge but to extend this to young people and bring them together using European exchange programmes, but the first challenge was coordinating the first network meeting.
+The process started by travelling and visiting clubs over Europe, seeing at first hand young people in their own environment around Europe.
+It became clear that young people were sharing the same issues and challenges.
+It was at this moment there was a passion to create opportunities not only for clubs to share good practice and knowledge but to extend this to young people and bring them together using European exchange programmes.
+The first challenge was coordinating the first network meeting.

 In 2012 the first meeting of clubs came together where 4 clubs from 3 countries collaborated and discussed about his shared vision, from here in the same year the 1st EFDN conference was staged at Emirates Stadium, the home of Arsenal Football Club.

 This simple formula brought people, football clubs, and football institutions together to create a platform to work together but the most important element was to share knowledge and experiences.

 Following the 2nd EDFN conference in Rotterdam with the founding clubs Feyenoord Rotterdam, Fulham FC, KAA Gent, Valerenga Fotball, Anorthosis Famagusta and Tottenham Hotspur, EFDN was born forming a legal not for profit organisation by Dutch Law with the initial concept focussing on bringing clubs together to share good practice and knowledge, create opportunities for young people by addressing social issues around youth unemployment, community cohesion, health and wellbeing and life skills.

 In 2014 the word started to spread due to the tireless advocacy and engagement with the European football family where opportunities started to present themselves, for example establishing partnerships with the European Union through accessing Erasmus Plus fund to deliver youth exchanges to Pan European programmes for clubs and young people.